as3boyan/EnduranceLogger/README.md

 EnduranceLogger
 ===============

-Program that is intended to help your to track your fitness progress
+Program that is intended to help you to track your fitness progress

 ### Binary